LimarAryan/x_art_bot/README.md

 This version runs in a local environment, however I am running the real\
-version on an aws lambda function,\ using an s3 bucket, and dynamodb.\
+version on an aws lambda function\, using an s3 bucket, and dynamodb\.

 I will do an in-depth write up soon 😏🤩